-8.59 This project proposes to reconstruct the Ohakea hardstanding and taxiways to keep the airfield fully operational for military and commercial use.
+8.45 This project proposes to reconstruct the Ohakea hardstanding and taxiways to keep the airfield fully operational for military and commercial use.

-8.60 The basing requirements for the Air Force are currently being reviewed in a separate study.
-Depending on the outcome, Ohakea will be either the sole or primary operational airfield for the Air Force.
-Ohakea, therefore, will support the operations of the maritime surveillance aircraft, air transport aircraft, and helicopters.
+8.46 The Government has agreed in principle to vacate Whenuapai and consolidate RNZAF operational capability at Ohakea.
+Ohakea will be the sole operational airfield for the Air Force supporting the operations of the maritime surveillance aircraft, air transport aircraft, and helicopters.

-8.61 The hexagonal block construction of the hardstanding area and taxiways is failing due to irregular aircraft usage far above the original design limits.
-The hardstanding and taxiways will become unusable and restrict aircraft operation.
+8.47 The hexagonal block construction of the hardstanding area and taxiways is failing due to irregular aircraft usage far above the original design limits.
+Eventually, the hardstanding and taxiways will become unusable and restrict aircraft operation.
 An upgrade of these areas is essential for Ohakea to continue as an operational base and to support an increase in air traffic.
 Restrictions on aircraft operations at Ohakea impact on the ability of the Air Force to operate.

-- 8.62 This project has links to the following projects and capabilities:
+8.48 This project has links to the following projects and capabilities:

-- Ohakea runway reconstruction

-- Maritime surveillance

-- Air transport